Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2021.

-There are some major advantages to buying one of the best unlocked phones in this list.
-Firstly, with a SIM-free phone you won't be exclusively tied to one carrier or network, so you can pick the plan that suits you.
-Secondly, you can switch to a new plan whenever you spot a cheaper deal with a rival network – and pocket the savings.
+There are some big advantages to buying one of the best unlocked phones below.
+Firstly, with a SIM-free phone you won't be exclusively tied to one carrier, contract or network, so you can pick the plan that suits you.
+Secondly, you can switch to a new plan whenever you spot a cheaper deal – and pocket the savings.

 Switching from one network provider to another is easy when you buy an unlocked phone.
 You typically won't be charged a termination fee and you can keep your number.
 Simply swap out the SIM card and you're good to go!